mrmanc/mrmanc.github.io/_posts/2014-03-27-bash-shell-unit-testing.md

 101 stars on Google Code.
 Last updated May 2011

 This one looks okay.
 It roughly equates JUnit and works on a number of platforms (OS X and Cygwin included) and a number of shells (sh, bash, zsh etc).
-It appears to have been developed by one person and hasn’t been developed since May 2011, but I’m guessing that’s because it’s feature complete for it’s intended purpose.
+It appears to have been developed by one person and hasn’t been developed since May 2011, but I’m guessing that’s because it’s feature complete for its intended purpose.

 The following assertions are supported.
 That just leaves me missing regex support.